MonaJB/F2Informatica/Customer_Issues_PowerBI_Dashboard.md

 # Product Issues Dashboard

-Welcome to the Product Issues Dashboard, your comprehensive tool for monitoring and addressing customer concerns and inquiries regarding purchased products.
+This document outlines a Product Issues Dashboard for visualizing and analyzing customer concerns, the comprehensive tool for monitoring and addressing customer concerns and inquiries regarding purchased products.
 This dashboard provides valuable insights into the types of issues customers encounter, the status of their resolution, and key metrics to enhance product quality and customer satisfaction.

 ## Dashboard Overview